mesibo/python/installation.md

 **3. Compiler(GCC 4.x and later are preferred)**

-The Mesibo Python Module is built on C-extensions and hence you need to compile from source files to get a shared library file which will then be loaded into Python as a module.
+The Mesibo Python Module is built on C-extensions and hence you need to compile from the source files to get a shared library file which will then be loaded into Python as a module.
   C/C++ compiler.GCC 4.x (and later)are recommended.